Caleb-Mantey/joy_ussd_engine/README.md

 #### Routing Menus

 You can show a list of menu items with their corresponding routes.
-When the user selects any menu it will automatically route to the selected menu.
+When the user selects any item it will automatically route to the selected menu.
 When the user selects a menu that is not in the list an error is displayed to the user and the user session wil be terminated.

 ```ruby